everywhere-computer/docs/src/content/docs/index.md

 ## Where do I begin?

-Jump right in and follow our [Getting Started](getting-started/setup-your-local-node) guide to begin experimenting with a local node.
+Jump right in and follow our [Quick Start](quick-start) guide to begin experimenting with a local node.
 If you're curious about what's coming next, check out our [Roadmap](https://github.com/orgs/everywhere-computer/projects/1/views/1).

 Or, if you'd like to learn more about the Everywhere Computer ecosystem, read on...